KomodoPlatform/dPoW/doc/update077.md

 git pull
 ```

-Make sure your 3P iguana is running properly.
+Make sure your 3P iguana is running properly and notarising.
+Confirm your MM2 node is running and finding peers on netID 8762.